 - A bachelor’s degree from an accredited college or university.
 An undergraduate major of psychology or education is preferred, although the program welcomes applications from candidates with other majors.

 - A grade point average of 3.0 for the last 60 credit hours taken.
-Students with a GPA of 2.6 or higher are eligible for provisional admission.
+Students with a GPA below 3.0 are eligible for provisional admission.

 - Strong academic and professional references (three required).

 Aptitude test scores from the Graduate Record Examination (GRE).
 As of 2021, the GRE is not required for admission.
 Candidates may submit scores to strengthen their application.

 Applicants must complete an on-line application, submit all required material, and participate in an interview (either on campus or by telephone if out of state) by February 1st for admission to the class beginning in August.